laravel/docs/contributions.md

         //
     }

-However, when the used native type is generic, it is recommended to specify the generic type through the use of the `@param` or `@return` attributes:
+However, when the native type is generic, please specify the generic type through the use of the `@param` or `@return` attributes:

     /**
      * Get the attachments for the message.